ncatlab/nlab-content/pages/9/7/2/1/1279/content.md

 A sequent is called a **regular sequent** or **coherent sequent** etc., if $\phi$ and $\psi$ are formulas in [[regular logic]] or [[coherent logic]] etc. , respectively.

-## Sequent caluclus
+## Sequent calculus

-_Sequent caluclus_ is a tool for proving statements in [[first-order logic]].
+_Sequent calculus_ is a _proof system_, in which provability in many different logics can be formulated.

 ### Definition

-The basic building block are  **rewrite rules**,  which are rules for inferring the validity of certain sequents from other sequents.
+The basic building blocks of a sequent-calculus proof are  **inference rules**,  which are rules for inferring the validity of certain sequents from other sequents.
 One writes

 $$
   \frac{\Gamma}{\sigma}